jtscuba/pirate-notes/sessions/trate-4-9-22.md

 ## How do I connect what I want with what they want

-1. I can set them a series of challenges and encounters that visit their little cove while they're repairing the ship.
+1. miracle grow
+2. gold
+3. wifu

 ## What gets in their way

 1. Mirfolk having a political spat.
 The princess Erena and her royal guards are fleeing a coup attempt.
 They're mostly dead by this point and at the parties mercy.
+Her guard is named Grison.

 2. Next comes the Barron, who's been sent to kill the princess.
 The party can choose to shield her or let her go.